-Netflix Inc. (NFLX), the online movie service, is testing a redesign of its website that separates movie viewing options from its growing television catalog.
+Netflix Inc. (NFLX:US), the online movie service, is testing a redesign of its website that separates movie viewing options from its growing television catalog.

 By splitting off films from television shows, and offering subcategories of each, the new look would improve viewers’ ability to find programs in specific genres.
 The company hasn’t decided yet whether to implement the design later this year.

 Joris Evers, a Netflix spokesman, declined to comment on whether Netflix plans to change its recommendation system, which offers choices of movies and television shows based in part on what a person previously has watched.